Godlander/objmc/README.md

 `frames`: array of strings of digits defining which index of the obj to use as each frame.

-`texs`: array of one single name of the texture file.
+`texs`: array of one single name of the texture file. the minimum size is 8x8, but a larger texture is recommended if

 ### script output